TV Review: 'John Adams'

 It also tends to linger on those little details, which makes for a rather sluggish pace, particularly in the first part of Sunday's premiere (parts one and two air back-to-back, and three through seven will air on subsequent Sundays).
 And, it must be said, the prickly, puritanical John Adams is not the easiest guy to like.

-Viewers who get through that early pokiness, though, will find a lot to like in the performances of Giamatti and Laura Linney as Abigail Adams and of the dramatization of the turbulent early years of the republic as seen through Adams' eyes.
+Viewers who get through that early pokiness, though, will find a lot to like in the performances of Giamatti and Laura Linney as

 The trial also establishes a less endearing feature of Adams' personality: He knew he was often the smartest man in the room, and he wasn't shy about letting others know it as well.
 Throughout the four episodes that HBO sent out for review, Giamatti plays Adams as sorely lacking in the interpersonal skills that make for a successful politician; the fact that he succeeds at all is testament to the power of his ideas and the force with which he presented them.